MervCodes

 Frequently Asked Questions

-Both are in-memory caching systems, but Redis offers more data structures (hashes, lists, sets, sorted sets), built-in persistence, replication, and Lua scripting.
-Memcached is simpler and can be slightly faster for plain key-value string caching, but Redis is more versatile and is the preferred choice for most modern applications.
+Both are in-memory stores, but Redis offers more data structures, built-in persistence, replication, and scripting.
+Memcached is simpler and can be marginally faster for pure string key-value caching.
+For most modern apps, Redis is the better choice.

 How much memory does Redis need?

-It depends on what you are caching.
-Redis stores data very efficiently, but as a rule of thumb, plan for your dataset size plus roughly 20 percent overhead for internal data structures.
-Start with a conservative memory limit and increase it based on observed usage.
+Depends on your dataset.
+Redis stores data efficiently, but plan for your data size plus about 20% overhead for internal structures.
+Start conservative and bump it up based on actual usage.

 Can Redis replace my database?

-For most applications, no. Redis is best used as a complementary layer alongside a durable primary database.
-While Redis does support persistence, it is optimized for speed rather than durability guarantees.
+For most apps, no. Redis is a complementary layer, not a primary database.
+It's optimized for speed, not durability guarantees.
 Use it to accelerate access to data that lives authoritatively in your database.

 How do I handle cache warming?